tangledhelix/dchars/README.md

 A **Python3** module aiming to modify easily the diacritics signs of complex unicode characters and to get their transliteration.
 DChars’ code is licensed under the **GPLv3** licence and is free.
-Current available languages are Ancient Greek, Latin, Biblical Hebrew, Sanskrit (devanāgarī) and Tibetan.
+Current available languages are Ancient Greek, Latin, Biblical Hebrew, Sanskrit (devanāgarī), Tibetan and Old English.

 [Check out the homepage !](http://94.23.197.37/dchars/)